Lecrapouille/gdcef/doc/detailsdesign.md

 ```
  ┣ 📂...                        ⬅️ Other folders seen in the previous section
- ┗ 📂render_process
+ ┗ 📂gdcef/subprocess
    ┣ 📂src
+   ┃ ┣ 📜main_unix.cpp
+   ┃ ┣ 📜main_windows.cpp
-   ┃ ┣ 📜main.cpp
+   ┃ ┣ 📜render_process.cpp
-   ┃ ┗ 📜main.hpp
+   ┃ ┗ 📜render_process.hpp
    ┗ 📜SConstruct               ⬅️ Godot build system
 ```

 To compile this source:

 ```
-cd 📂render_process
+cd gdcef/subprocess
 scons target=release platform=windows workspace=$WORKSPACE godot_version=4.3-stable -j8
 ```

-The executable `gdCefRenderProcess.exe` will be created and should be placed in the appropriate Godot project's `cef_artifcats` folder (which must be created).
+The executable `gdCefRenderProcess.exe` will be created and should be placed in the appropriate Godot project's `cef_artifacts` folder (which must be created).
 The `build.py` script handles this automatically.

 ```
 📦YourProject